surayamanandhar/sampression-lite/README.md

   - The design of "Sticky Post" has been made more prominent
   - A slightly darker color has been used for links
   - Fixed Meta links now redirect to their respective archive pages
-  - Users can now use any name for apple touch icons, favicons and logos
+  - Users can now use any name for apple touch icons, favicon and logos
-  - Added Options to not use the default logos and favicons
+  - Added Options to not use the default logos and favicon
   - Removed Site verification, analytics, etc.
-  - Removed default logo, favicons and apple touch icons
+  - Removed default logo, favicon and apple touch icons
   - Few sampression hooks ( sampression_meta, sampression_title, sampression_favicon, sampression_styles, sampression_links, sampression_logo, etc. ) are introduced.

 ### Version 1.3.2.1